 Reforming institutions, strengthening the economy after the crisis

-Amidst the severe geopolitical tensions that followed the political changes in the country, Scenarios for Ukraine is designed to provide insight into the different policy paths available to the country’s new leadership, beyond short-term interests and political positions.
+Amidst the severe geopolitical tensions that followed the political changes in the country, Scenarios for Ukraine (Report: Scenarios for Ukraine: Reforming institutions, strengthening the economy after the crisis) is designed to provide insight into the different policy paths available to the country’s new leadership, beyond short-term interests and political positions.